cocos/cocos-docs/en/animation/marionette/animation-graph-panel.md

 ![Layers](animation-graph-panel/layers.png)

+For more informations, please refer to  [Animation Graph Layer](animation-graph-layer.md)。

 ## Grid Layout Area

 This area mainly shows the state machine corresponding to the layer selected in the **Layers** tab, where the user can visually create, edit and arrange the states in the state machine, as well as set the transition between states.
 Right-click in the area to create as many states as needed: